Sabzian Celebrates Tenth Anniversary!

 To celebrate this anniversary in style, this fall Sabzian is organizing a series of screenings and events in collaboration with various partners.
 From mid-October to February, a retrospective of the work of the Dutch documentary filmmaker Johan van der Keuken will run at CINEMATEK.
 In November, two screenings of early short films by the Iranian master Abbas Kiarostami are planned at Cinema RITCS and KASKcinema.
 We will close the cinephile year at Bozar in December with a new edition of the State of Cinema, at which the Ukrainian director Sergei Loznitsa will be our guest of honor.

-Finally, we would like to thank everyone who has made Sabzian possible in the last years: all the authors, collaborators, volunteers, students, guests, donors, partners, and funders.
+Finally, we would like to thank everyone who has made Sabzian possible in the last years: all the authors, readers, collaborators, volunteers, students, guests, donors, partners, and funders.
 The reviews, essays, and conversations that appear on the platform resonate not only within Belgium but also far beyond.
 This tenth anniversary is also a tribute to the collective work Sabzian has shaped since its inception.
 We cordially invite the press and public to celebrate this anniversary with us!

 *